 - cooking meals for the farm helpers

-- foraging wild edible plants and mushrooms
+- foraging wild edible plants

 - build simple structures

-- painting the chicken tractor
+- painting the trailer

 I'm looking for people really motivated to learn and work about self-sufficiency, organic gardening, permaculture.
 No experience is needed, although it is an asset.